Dimensionality Reduction with Koopman Generalized Eigenfunctions: Abstract

 \section{Abstract}

-This Paper introduces a methodology to achieve a lower dimensional Koopman quasi linear representation of nonlinear dynamics using Koopman generalized eigenfunctions.
-The methodology is presented for the analytically derived Koopman formulation of rigid body dynamics but can be generalized to any data-driven or analytically derived generalized eigenfunction set.
-The presented approach aim at achieving a representation for which the number of Koopman observables matches the number of input leading to an exact linearization solution instead of resorting to the least square approximation method.
-The methodology is tested by designing a linear quadratic (LQ) flight controller of a quadrotor unmanned aerial vehicle (UAV).
-Hardware in the loop simulations validate the applicability of this approach to real-time implementation in presence of noise and sensor delays.
+This paper presents a methodology to achieve lower-dimensional Koopman quasi-linear representations of nonlinear system dynamics using Koopman generalized eigenfunctions.
+The proposed approach considers the analytically derived Koopman formulation of rigid body dynamics, but it can be extended to any data-driven or analytically derived generalized eigenfunction set.
+It achieves a representation for which the number of Koopman observables matches the number of inputs allowing for Koopman linearization control solutions rather than resorting to the least squares approximation method adopted in high dimensional Koopman formulations.
+Through a linear combination of Koopman generalized eigenfunctions a new set of Koopman generalized eigenfunction is constructed so that the zero order truncation approximate a Koopman eigenfunction which can be used to design linear control strategies to steer the dynamics of the original nonlinear system.
+The proposed methodology is tested by designing a linear quadratic (LQ) flight controller for a quadrotor UAV.
+Numerical and Hardware-in-the-loop (HIL) simulations validate the applicability and real-time implementability of the proposed approach in the presence of noise and sensor delays.
+The main advantage of the proposed method is the realization of a fully actuated Koopman based model which, in the case of the underactuated quadrotor system, allows to achieve trajectory tracking through a single linear control loop.